 Realized means that the component's

-method has been or might be called.
+paint method has been or might be called.
 A Swing component that's

-a top-level window is realized by having setVisible(true)
+a top-level window is realized by having setVisible(true),

-, or (this might surprise you) pack
+show, or (this might surprise you) pack called on it.

 Once a window is realized, all of the components that it contains are realized.

-Another way to realize a Component
+Another way to realize a Component is to add it to a

-that's already realized.
+Container that's already realized.

 The event-dispatching thread is the thread that